hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > What sort of music these quadrilles require,
 >
-> Their time, their stile, and length, I must enquire.
+> Their time, their style, and length, I must enquire.
 >
 > This knowledge I am anxious to attain;
 >